2016 UK Music Video Awards

 The 2016 UK Music Video Awards were held on 20 October 2016 to recognise the best in music videos from United Kingdom and worldwide.
 The nominations were announced on 21 September 2016.
-English musician Jamie XX won Video of the Year with "Gosh", directed by Romain Gavras.
+English musician Jamie XX won Video of the Year with "Gosh", directed by Romain Gavras, Vaughan Arnell received the Icon Award.
+Below are the list of nominations, the winners are highlighted in bold.